Jobby Justin: ATK Mohun Bagan

+Chennaiyin FC

+In 2021, Justin signed a three-year deal with Chennaiyin FC for new ISL season.
+There he made 8 appearances for the club scoring none.

+Diamond Harbour FC

+After short spells in Gokulam Kerala and Bhawanipore, Justin joined Diamond Harbour FC under Kibu Vicuna in 2023.
+The club had a fantastic run with back to back promotions in national level competitions from I-League 3 to I-League.
+Justin made 26 appearances and scored 7 goals in total for the club regaining his form back.

 International career

 In May 2019, Justin was named in the 37-men probables list for 2019 King's Cup by the newly appointed coach Igor Štimac.
 However he was dropped from the final squad.

 In July 2019, Justin was named in the final squad for 2019 Intercontinental Cup.
 He made his debut in a 2–4 loss against Tajikistan, replacing Sunil Chhetri at the 88th minute of the game, playing the last 6 minutes of the game.

-Justin got his first start for the National team in the following Intercontinental Cup match against DPR Korea, playing 54 minutes before getting substituted and scoring 69*88 goals.
+Justin got his first start for the National team in the following Intercontinental Cup match against DPR Korea, playing 54 minutes before getting substituted.